 Get-AppxPackage -AllUsers -Name AppXpackageName | Remove-AppxPackage -AllUsers

-Note: The image builder must run Server 2019.
-The -AllUsers parameter was added in build 1709.
-Server 2016 in the image builder runs on build 1607 and returns an error with the -AllUsers parameter.
+Important: You must run Server 2019 on the image builder.
+Microsoft added the -AllUsers parameter in build 1709.
+Server 2016 in the image builder runs on build 1607 and returns an error when you use the -AllUsers parameter.

 For more information, see Get-AppxPackage on the Microsoft website.